Buteyko Breathing re-training for Children

-Children from 3 years of age can learn the Buteyko Method.
-They quickly pick up the method, which is designed to make it easy and enjoyable.
-The Buteyko method will help your child to reduce their drug dependency and asthma attacks.
+Children from 3 years of age can quickly pick up the Buteyko Method, which is designed to make the learning easy and enjoyable.
+The Buteyko method will help your child to reduce asthma attacks and dependency on medication or antibiotics.
 It will help you, the parents, to recognise the signs and know what to do when you notice them.

-ANSWER: An abstract from the journal ‘General Dentist’
+ANSWER: An extract from the journal ‘General Dentist’

 “Mouth breathing: adverse effects on facial growth, health, academic performance, and behavior.
 The vast majority of health care professionals are unaware of the negative impact of upper airway obstruction (mouth breathing) on normal facial growth and physiologic health.

 Children whose mouth breathing is untreated may develop long, narrow faces, narrow mouths, high palatal vaults, dental malocclusion, gummy smiles, and many other unattractive facial features, such as skeletal Class II or Class III facial profiles.

 These children do not sleep well at night due to obstructed airways; this lack of sleep can adversely affect their growth and academic performance.
 Many of these children are misdiagnosed with attention deficit disorder (ADD) and hyperactivity.
 It is important for the entire health care community (including general and pediatric dentists) to screen and diagnose for mouth breathing in adults and in children as young as 5 years of age.

 If mouth breathing is treated early, its negative effect on facial and dental development and the medical and social problems associated with it can be reduced or averted.”

 Advice to parents until they are able to take their child to a class:

 - Keep reminding your child to breathe through their nose at all times.
 This may be difficult in the beginning, but constant reminders them will yield great improvements in their health